 Equation (4) is unequal to zero as β2 is unequal to β1, which indicates that the forecast at week T+1 is biased.
 The forecast bias may subsequently lead to lower forecast frequency (Clements & Hendry, 1999).
 Previous studies also demonstrated the bias for more general cases (e.g., models with an intercept term and endogenous explanatory variables) using Monte Carlo simulation (see Clements & Hendry, 1999; Pesaran & Timmermann, 2005, 2007).

 In this study, we implement two methods to mitigate the problem of structural change.
-The first is the Intercept Correction (IC) method which specifies non-zero values for the model’s errors in the forecast period given that the model is subject to structural change (Clark & McCracken, 2007; Clements & Hendry, 1994, 1999).
+The first method is the Intercept Correction (IC) which specifies non-zero values for the model’s errors in the forecast period given that the model is subject to structural change (Clark & McCracken, 2007; Clements & Hendry, 1994, 1999).
 If the model is subject to structural changes, we can estimate the forecast bias, e.g., by taking the average value of the most recent residuals, e.g., BiasIC= i=1λeT-i, where λ is the number of residuals.
 When λ=1, the bias will be estimated to be the residual at the forecast origin, i.e., eT-1, (e.g., Chevillon, 2016).
 We then add the estimated bias back to the out-of-sample forecasts.
 The final forecasts would be less biased and may potentially be more accurate.
 However, the IC method comes with limitations.
 For example, by adding the estimated bias back to the out-of-sample forecasts, we inevitably incur the cost of inflated forecast error variance (see the analytical evidence in Clements & Hendry, 1999).
 Also, in practice, product sales at SKU level often exhibit large variations and unexpected outliers caused by marketing activities, which renders the task of estimating the forecast bias challenging.
 The bias could be submerged by high variations in the product sales.
-Under this circumstance, it is possible that the average value of the most recent residuals may mostly represent random variations rather than the bias caused by the structural change.
-The second method is the Estimation Window Combining (EWC) method which combines the forecasts generated by the same model but with different estimation windows (e.g., Pesaran & Pick, 2011; Pesaran, Schuermann, & Smith, 2009; Pesaran & Timmermann, 2005).
+Under this circumstance, it is possible that the average value of the most recent residuals may predominatly represent random variations rather than the bias caused by the structural change.
+The second method is the Estimation Window Combining (EWC) which combines the forecasts generated by the same model but with different estimation windows (e.g., Pesaran & Pick, 2011; Pesaran, Schuermann, & Smith, 2009; Pesaran & Timmermann, 2005).
 The forecasts can be combined based on equal weights, which has been found effective and easy to implement (Clements & Hendry, 1998; Dekker, van Donselaar, & Ouwehand, 2004; Fildes & Stekler, 2002; Pesaran et al., 2009).
 For the example demonstrated in equation (1), we may estimate the model using the most recent ω observations to generate the first set of forecasts, e.g., yT+1,1=βT- ω+1,TxT, where βT- ω+1,T represents the parameter estimated based on the observation window [T- ω+1,T].
 The value of ω can be arbitrarily chosen provided that there are enough observations to estimate the model and enough variations in the explanatory variable.
 We may then add more observations (e.g., one) to the estimation window and generate the second set of forecasts, e.g., yT+1,2=βT- ω,T xT, and so forth, until we generate the (T-ω+1)th set of forecasts based on the estimation window [1,T].
 Thus, we may obtain the final forecast by equally combining all the T-ω+1 sets of forecasts:

 yT+1T,ω=T-ω+1-1m=1T-ω+1yT+1,m=T-ω+1-1m=1T-ω+1βm, TxT